vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Select the maximum exponent before switching to scientific notation.
 The default value is 9, meaning that display uses scientific notation for exponents outside of -9..9.

+## MinimumSignificantDigits

+Select the minimum number of significant digits before switching to scientific notation in `FIX` mode.

+The default value is 0, which is similar to how HP calculators perform.
+For example, with `2 FIX`, the value `0.055` will display as `0.06`, and `0.0055` will display as `0.01`.

+A higher value will switch to scienfic mode to show at least the given number of digits.
+For instance, with `2 FIX`, if the value is `1`, then `0.055` will still display as `0.06` but `0.0055` will display as `5.50E-3`.
+If the value is `2`, then `0.055` will display as `5.5E-2`.

 ## TrailingDecimal

 Display a trailing decimal separator to distinguish decimal from integer types.
 With this setting, `1.0` will display as `1.`.
 This can be disabled with [NoTrailingDecimal](#NoTrailingDecimal).